The benefits of protein for endurance athletes.

 Not sure how much protein you need or how to get it?

 Here is a set of recommendations for this powerful and essential nutrient.

 - The best protein for endurance athletes is complete protein, such as chicken, beef, pork or edamame.

 - Distributing protein intake throughout the day, before and after exercise, is more beneficial than consuming them all at once.

-- Desde la Cruz del Sur recherches published in Medicine & Science in Sports & Exercise found that eating a protein-rich diet helped people run faster than those who ate less.
+- Delivery charges recherches published in Medicine & Science in Sports & Exercise found that consuming a high protein diet helped people run faster than those who ate less.